Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 The old Cabana fortress in Havana

-Have dinner at one of these three super amazing paladares in Central Havana, privately run restaurants offering the best food possible (do get a bici taxi here to not get lost!).
-Book a table on either of these in advance; they are popular.
+Have dinner at one of these three super amazing paladares (privately owned restaurants) in Central Havana, which offer some of the best food possible (do get a bici taxi here so you do not get lost!).

-Old Havana is one of the 9 Cuban UNESCO World Heritage sites.
-The old city is a place you walk; the streets are super narrow and not really cut out for cars at all.
+The old city is a great place where you walk; the streets are super narrow and not really cut out for cars at all.
 Full of fascinating streets and architecture, art pieces, plazas, the cathedral, sculptures, and murals.

-One of my top recommendations is to book a guided tour of Old Havana, to have less hassle and a lot more fun with a skilled guide taking you to the most important places and telling you the most interesting stores about the city (it took me a few weeks not to get lost here by myself).
+A skilled guide will take you to the most important places and tell you the most interesting stores about the city (it took me a few weeks not to get lost here by myself).

 2. Viñales – A Solo Adventure in Nature